Generic Name: mupirocin topical (myoo PEER oh sin)

 What is Bactroban?

-Use Bactroban for the full amount of time prescribed by your doctor or as recommended in the package even if you begin to feel better.
+Use Bactroban cream or ointment for the full amount of time prescribed by your doctor or as recommended in the package even if you begin to feel better.
 Your symptoms may improve before the infection is completely healed.
 Avoid your eyes, nose, mouth, and lips when applying Bactroban.
 If medication gets in any of these areas, wash with water.

 Watch for signs of improvement in 3 to 5 days.
 If your condition gets worse or does not improve, see your doctor.

 A separate formulation, Bactroban nasal ointment, is available for nasal use.